thirumurthis/Learnings/hibernate/concepts_notes.md

 ```
  - If we don't want to create a mapper table, and load the Employee eid part of laptop object
    - use `@ManyToOne` annotation, and update the `@OneToMany` annotation with `mappedBy` properties with the @ManyToOne variable name
+   - eid will be created in the Laptop table
 ```java
 @Entity
 class Laptop{